Magical Highlights of Peru 15 Days/ 14 Nights

 On the second day of our adventure, we will have breakfast very early in the morning and leave for the famous “Cruz del Condor”.
 Arriving there, we have plenty of time to enjoy the great view of the deep canyon and (if the weather permits) the majestic Condor in its natural habitat.

 After some time, our guide will take you for a short walk near the Canyon (approx. 1 hour).
-On our way back to Chivay we’re going to visit the traditional village of Pinchollo and the “Antahuilque viewpoint” where we can gaze at the wonderful 1500-year-old terraces constructed by the Collaguas, an ancient culture before the Inca’s time.
+On our way back to Chivay, we’re going to visit the traditional village of Pinchollo and the “Antahuilque viewpoint” where we can gaze at the wonderful 1500-year-old terraces constructed by the Collaguas, an ancient culture before the Incas’ time.
 We will also make a small stop at the lookout point of “Choquetico” with its hanging tombs.
-Then, we continued our trip to the small Andean community of Maca and the village of Yanque with the most beautiful church in the whole valley.
+Then, we continued our trip to the small Andean community of Maca and the village of Yanque, which boasts the most beautiful church in the whole valley.

-We will stop for Lunch in Chivay before hitting the road in the direction of Puno, crossing the amazing sceneries of the Altiplano and leaving behind the gorgeous scenery of the Colca Canyon.
-On our way, we continue ascending a small road until we reach the highest point of our trip, the lookout point of the Andes (4800 m/15,748 ft).
-At the very top, we will get off the bus for a few minutes and enjoy the stunning landscape with the great volcanoes including Mismi, Misti, Chachani, Sabancaya (active), and Ampato.
+We will stop for Lunch in Chivay before heading to Puno, where we'll cross the breathtaking landscapes of the Altiplano and leave behind the stunning scenery of the Colca Canyon.
+On our way, we continue ascending a minor road until we reach the highest point of our trip, the lookout point of the Andes (4800 m/15,748 ft).
+At the very top, we will get off the bus for a few minutes and enjoy the stunning landscape with the great volcanoes, including Mismi, Misti, Chachani, Sabancaya (active), and Ampato.

 Along the paved road, we will see many small towns as well as the beautiful lagoon Lagunillas, where we can explore trout farms and observe Andean flamingos among many Andean birds.
 Following an ascending road, we will then reach the Viscachani.
-We have a short break and stretch our legs, use the bathroom if needed, and drink a typical coca tea or coffee at the local restaurant.
+We take a short break, stretching our legs, using the bathroom if needed, and enjoying a typical coca tea or coffee at the local restaurant.

 Meals: Breakfast